Our products

 Preparation

 If you want to intensify the green color, you can blanch the fresh herbs for 10 seconds in boiling water, cool them in ice water, and blend them with a little of the mayonnaise before mixing.
-But for an informal appetizer, hand chopping is more than enough.
+But for an informal appetizer, hand chopping is more than sufficient.

 Assembling the spheres